-Light blonde highlights is a hair coloring technique that adds streaks of bright and light hues to a darker base color.
-It’s a perfect choice if you want to be blonde, but don’t wanna go all in.
+Light blonde highlights are a hair coloring technique that adds streaks of bright and light hues to a darker base color.
+It’s a perfect choice if you want to be blonde but don’t wanna go all in.

 It’s the go-to hue for women who want a full of contrast color.
 Highlights come in different forms – a balayage, an ombre, or full or partial highlights.
 Your path to blonde should depend on your style and level of commitment.